 general information and policies for which the GFC is responsible;

-graduate program requirements for which the Graduate School is responsible;
+graduate program requirements;

-Graduate Courses for which the program C&C committees are responsible.
+Graduate Courses for which the School/College C&C committees are responsible.

 Dean Segerson addressed who has authority to change the Graduate Catalog.

 Policy changes need GFC approval.
-Editorial language changes in order to make the text more clear and concise does not need GFC approval.
+Editorial language changes in order to make the text clearer and more concise does not need GFC approval.

-Updating of the information in the grad catalog can be done without GFC approval.

-Rearrangement or editing the text of the grad catalog can also be done without GFC approval.
+Updating the information or rearranging or editing of the text in the grad catalog can be done without GFC approval.

 Creation of GFC By-laws for policies

 The Registrar’s Office views The Graduate School catalog as a contract with the student.
-In this case it would behoove The Graduate School to create a separate set of By-laws that would codify GFC decisions on policies and procedures and ensure that catalog language is consistent with the GFC-approved policies.
+In this case Dean Segerson suggested that it would behoove The Graduate School to create a separate set of By-laws that would codify GFC decisions on policies and procedures and ensure that catalog language is consistent with the GFC-approved policies.

 For Program Requirements: